Waleed8001/AI-Projects/Computer_Vision/1_Apples_Classification/README.md

 ### 🚀 Project Overview

-This project aims to automate fruit quality inspection using a lightweight YOLOv8 model.
+This project aims to automate fruit quality inspection using a lightweight custom model trained on YOLOv8 model.
 The system can run efficiently even on low-resource devices while maintaining strong detection accuracy.

 The model is trained on a custom dataset and deployed with a Streamlit web interface for easy testing.

 ### 🧠 Features
-- Custom object detection model using YOLOv8n
+- Custom object detection model using custom model trained on YOLOv8m.
 - Detects 4 apple categories in images or video
 - Real-time inference using webcam
 - Clean and interactive Streamlit UI